ShnakeIO/fmee/README.md

 ## 🎯 Objective

-Collect all 33 skeleton keys by exploring rooms and defeating enemies!
+Collect all 1000 skeleton keys by exploring rooms and defeating enemies!
 Each room has unique enemies and power-ups to discover.
+The game gets progressively harder with scaling difficulty and boss battles every 100 levels!

 ---